Lead Water Safety | The City of Lakewood, Ohio

 The customer-owned service line extends from the curb stop into your basement or crawl space.

-To find out what type of service line you have, click here and follow the directions below:
+To find out what type of service line you have, click here.

-If the Private Material column says Unknown for your home, please perform the test below and click here to record your results.
+If the Private Service Connection Material says Unknown for your home, please perform the test below and click here to record your results.

 Identify Your Service Line Type

 Identification of the type of material used for service lines and in-home plumbing can be done using a magnet and a penny.
 Your service line material should be tested where the line first enters the home, which is typically in the basement before the water meter.
-Not sure where to test?
-See diagram.
+Click here for instructions on how to identify a water service line.

 • How to Ensure Water Quality+-